With summer winding down in Genoa, now is an ideal time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Not sure when you last checked yours?
-Remove it and hold it up to the light.
-If you can’t see light through it, buy a new one.
+Not sure when you last replaced yours?
+Take it out and angle it toward the light.
+If you can’t see light through it, get a new one.

 3. Clean the Inside